 Once Asli Food Project launched and I conducted my first research trip, it was clear my personal goals would be upstaged by the goals I set for the project.
-Over the years, many Indonesians have admitted to me that they do not know much about their own country, whether from lack of interest, money or time.
+Over the years, many Indonesians have admitted to me that they do not know much about their own country, whether from lack of interest, money, or time.
 That kind of apathy can derail much-needed progress here.
 I would like Asli Food Project to help change that in its own way.
 What I experience through the project — the people I meet, the food I eat, the stories I collect — needs to be shared.
-These vignettes of Indonesian life, from Sumatra to Papua, can do its part to inspire empathy within a nation.
+These vignettes of Indonesian life, from Sumatra to Papua, can do their part to inspire empathy within a nation.

 What are the most valuable and interesting findings that you had so far?

-At a professional-level, aside from searching for obscure fruits and vegetables, I am also keen on discovering how the same ingredient is used in different ways across the country.
-A good example is the kluwak nut.
+At a professional level, aside from searching for obscure fruits and vegetables, I am also keen on discovering how the same ingredient is used in different ways across the country.
+A good example is a kluwak nut.
 Kluwak is the seed that comes from the Pangi tree.
 When fresh, its flesh is white and poisonous.
 In Java and Bali, the nut is fermented underground until the poison leeches out and the flesh turns black — the most commonly-known method.
 But in Sulawesi, I discovered that Torajans also used kluwak, but in an alternative way.
-Instead of fermenting, they would crack the fresh nut in half and leave to dry in the sun until black, then grind it into a powder.
+Instead of fermenting, they would crack the fresh nut in half and leave it to dry in the sun until black, then grind it into a powder.
 The resulting flavor, in my opinion, was more concentrated and deeper.
 These are lessons I take back with me into the kitchen — there is never just one way to work with an ingredient.

 What are the main challenges to explore native food?